FG suspends NHIS Executive Secretary — Nigeria Today

 He said that Yusuf was directed to handover to the next most senior General Manager in the agency.

-The post FG suspends NHIS Executive Secretary appeared first on Vanguard News.
+The post FG suspends NHIS Executive Secretary appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share